sourcegraph/sourcegraph-public-snapshot/Godeps/_workspace/src/src.sourcegraph.com/apps/apidocs/README.md

 (functions, variables, etc) in your code and allows you to view the API for any given directory of code.

+# Development

+In order to develop easier, you can first `go generate -tags=dev ./...` which will cause assets to be loaded from disk instead of statically.
+After development you should always `go generate ./...` without `-tags=dev` and commit the result.

 ## TODO

 - Form a better UI with something more realistic (React, GopherJS, etc) instead